otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

 Exactly the same as the expose image node but only provides the information

+#### AIHub Expose Frame

+Exposes a given frame for a video, meant to be used within frame by frame editors

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - label: A human readable label to show to the user
+ - tooltip: A tooltip about this and what it represents
+ - type: the type of the image expose
+ - index: Normally it is at the discretion of the client to figure how to sort the fields, use this to specify a specific ordering
+ - frame_index_type: the type of the frame indexing, use to define absolute or relative positioning
+ - frame_index: the given index for the video, note that you may not receive this specific index as values may be clamped

+The output indexes of this node should always be positive and absolute, even if the given frame_index is a negative index

 #### AIHub Expose Image Batch

 The expose image batch allows to expose a series of images into an image batch tensor, as well as metadata alongside of it, it is one of the most complex nodes meant to be used from video generation, handling, and lora training.